Yann M'Vila: Early career

 M'Vila began his football career at age six for ES Sains-Saint-Fussien.
 He spent three years at the club and, in July 1999, joined the biggest club in the region, Amiens SC.
 M'Vila joined the club as a youth player and practised in the club's soccer school, which was established by his father, who had previously played on the club's reserve team.
-After spending five seasons at the club, M'Vila left the club after developing friction and ventured to Paris to join FC Mantes.
+After spending five seasons at the club, M'Vila left the club after developing friction and ventured to Paris to join Mantes.
 During his short stint at Mantes, M'Vila lived with his grandparents.
 M'Vila admitted that, during his time at Mantes, he had "forgot his dream" of becoming a professional footballer.
 The desire was brought back after he was discovered by a Rennes scout in October 2004.
 The following month, M'Vila departed Mantes to join the prestigious youth academy of Rennes after signing an aspirant (youth) contract with the club.

 Among M'Vila's teammates in the youth system included fellow prospects Damien Le Tallec, the younger brother of Anthony Le Tallec, Yohann Lasimant, Abdoul Camara and Yacine Brahimi.
 The combination of M'Vila, Brahimi, Camara, and Le Tallec, all four being members of the class of 1990, were particularly instrumental in their youth team's successes.
 With the under-16 team, the foursome won the Tournoi Carisport, a national tournament that regularly pits the top academies in France against each other.
 Two seasons later with the under-18 team, M'Vila won the under-18 league championship for the 2006–07 season.
 In 2008, the youth academy achieved its biggest honour after winning the Coupe Gambardella.
 The title was Rennes' third Gambardella Cup and its first since 2003 when the likes of Yoann Gourcuff and Sylvain Marveaux were playing in the competition.
 In the final, Rennes faced Bordeaux and M'Vila was tasked with the objective of containing fellow French starlet Grégory Sertic.
 He accomplished the task and also scored a goal on a left-footed strike from 25 m out leading the team to a 3–0 victory.